Engineering/June 18, 2026/8 min read

 Once the engine lived entirely on-prem, the same guarantee carried into everything built on top of it — the construction suite reading Ontario Building Code drawings, the logistics suite auditing freight invoices.
 Same engine, same promise.
 GasperAI, the assistant inside both, never phones home because there's nowhere for it to phone.

 The lesson we keep relearning: the hard part wasn't the model.
-It was having the discipline to say no to the cloud-and-subscription default that every other tool in the category defaults to.
+It was having the discipline to say no to the cloud-and-subscription default that every other tool in the category reaches for.